How can business and HR leaders manage challenges and find opportunities in the new realities of working at home?

 Overcoming workplace isolation

-Social isolationtext to be linked is a leading cause of mortality, and working at home often distances employees from each other.
+Social isolation is a leading cause of mortality, and working at home often distances employees from each other.
 Leaders can promote interactions among team members with frequent contacts (email, video calls), provide coaching and mentoring by personal “check-ins” on how employees are doing, and encourage employees to connect.

 Compensating for the lack of face to face communication